Ackerman–Smith House

-The Ackerman-Smith House is a historic house located in Saddle River, Bergen County, New Jersey, United States, built in 1760.
-It was added to the National Register of Historic Places on August 29, 1986.
+The Ackerman–Smith House is located at 171 East Allendale Road in the borough of Saddle River in Bergen County, New Jersey, United States.
+The oldest part of this historic house was built around 1760.
+It was added to the National Register of Historic Places on August 29, 1986, for its significance in architecture.
+It was listed as part of the Saddle River Multiple Property Submission (MPS).

+From 1881 to 1901, it was the home of Alfred P. Smith, publisher of The Landscape.
+According to the nomination form, it was one of the earliest newspapers published in the state by an African-American.

 Construction

-The wood-frame building was originally constructed as a single room in 1760.
+The wood-frame building was originally constructed as a single room around 1760.
 A later addition doubled its size.
 The house is now a four-bay unit with a gabled roof.
 Western wings, porch and dormers were also added.